coderefinery/manuals/broadcaster.rst

   screen without the other person stopping.

 * Start recording / start streaming ~20-30 minutes in advance, with audio muted and on the title card scene.

-* Flip recording off and one again at the broadcast time (you start earlier just to make sure you don't forget it!)
+Start recording at the same time as streaming so you don't forget it!

 * Hand it off to the director (possible yourself) to flip the audio and scene once icebreakers start.

-* Disable "play sound when participant joins or leaves"